51st-Vfw/MissionEditing-Templates/README.md

 These templates include common comms cards along with some per-airframe cards.
 Most vector graphics programs provide the ability to edit `.svg` files and export the results as `.png` or `.jpg` suitable for use as mission kneeboards.

+## Workflow Archive

+The `Workflow_v1` directory contains an archive of version 1 of the workflow.
+It is around for historical purposes.
+New missions should use the latest workflow in `VFW51_Core_Mission`.